• Skip to primary navigation

 Crispy, crunchy fried zucchini is a favorite restaurant and bar appetizer.
 You can make this delicious appetizer at home too!

-Our garden is bursting with zucchini right now and we are making fried zucchini regularly.
-You don't have to have garden fresh zucchini to make this though.
-Zucchini is available in most markets year round.
+Our garden is bursting with zucchini right now, and we are making fried zucchini regularly.
+You don't have to have garden-fresh zucchini to make this, though.
+Zucchini is available in most markets year-round.

-1. Slice zucchini Fresh zucchini sliced into pieces.
+Fresh zucchini sliced into pieces.

-2. Set up 3 bowls for dipping; flour, egg, panko and Parmesan mixture
+2. Set up 3 bowls for dipping: flour, egg, panko and Parmesan mixture

-3. Dip zucchini into flour A zucchini slice in a bowl of flour.
+A zucchini slice in a bowl of flour.

-4. Dip into egg Zucchini slice in a bowl full of eggs.
+Zucchini slice in a bowl full of eggs.

 5. Place zucchini into Panko mixture.
-Press mixture firmly onto zucchini slice Zucchini slice covered with egg in a bowl with a breading mixture.
+Press mixture firmly onto zucchini slice

-6. Pan fry with a bit of oil Breaded zucchini in a pan with hot oil.
+6. Pan fry with a bit of oil

-7. Cook each side 2-3 minutes until golden brown Golden zucchini slices in a pan.
+7. Cook each side 2-3 minutes until golden brown

 How thin do I slice the zucchini?